Mariano17omega/buffet-app/README.md

 ```
 describe 'Usuario visitante' do
-  context 'vê um campo de busca de buffets' do

-    it 'em na tela inicial' do
+  context 'visita tela inicial' do
+    it 'e vê o campo de busca' do
     end

-    it 'na tela de detalhes' do
+    it 'e faz uma busca por evento' do
     end

-    it 'mas não vê na tela de login ' do
+    it 'e faz uma busca por Buffet' do
     end

-    it 'mas não vê na tela de cadastro ' do
-    end

-    it 'e faz uma busca pelo nome fantasia' do
-    end

-    it 'e faz uma busca pela cidade' do
+    it 'e faz uma busca por cidade' do
-    end

-    it 'e faz uma busca pelo tipo de festa' do
-    end
-  end

-  context ' faz uma busca pela cidade' do

-    it 'e vê uma lista dos nomes fantasia' do
-    end

-    it 'e vê uma lista dos nomes fantasia em ordem alfabética' do
-    end

-    it 'e clicar no nome de um buffet' do
     end
   end
 end

 ```